LABHR/octohatrack/README.rst

       -l LIMIT, --limit LIMIT  Limit to the last x Issues/Pull Requests

-Define an environment variable for `GITHUB_TOKEN` to use an `authentication token`_ (allows for deeper searching)
+Define an environment variable for "GITHUB_TOKEN" to use an `authentication token`_ (allows for deeper searching)

 Dependencies
 ------------

-* requests
- * also requires: `pip install pyopenssl ndg-httpsclient pyasn1` (source_)
+* requests (may require "pip install pyopenssl ndg-httpsclient pyasn1" (source_))
-* simplejson
- * does not appear to nicely install from pip; work around: `apt-get install python-dev python-simplejson`, depending on your environment
-* octohub_
+* simplejson (may require "apt-get install python-dev python-simplejson", as does not install from pip nicely)
- * Dependency distributed in-line under GPLv3 license.
+* octohub_ (distributed inline under GPLv3 license)

 To do
 -----